PDM4AR/exercises/docs/03-informedgraphsearch.md

 search efficiency = your edge-weight accesses / reference UCS edge-weight accesses
 ```

 The same ratio is reported for UCS, Bi-UCS and A*, both locally and during private evaluation.
 A value below 1 means that your implementation examined fewer edges than the reference UCS baseline.
-The UCS ratio is diagnostic only: the aggregated search-efficiency score includes only Bi-UCS and A*.
+The aggregated search-efficiency score includes only Bi-UCS and A*.
 Only correct, non-trivial queries are included, and their counts are summed before the final ratio is computed.
 Always use the public weighted-graph interface and do not access the private NetworkX graph `_G`.

+Some hints that may help you during the implementation of the algorithms:
-(HINT 1) The edge weight is the travel time between the 2 nodes, hence you should think about converting travel distance into travel time.
+* The edge weight is the travel time between the 2 nodes, hence you should think about converting travel distance into travel time.
 Under which condition will the time metric be admissible?

-(HINT 2) To obtain the distance between 2 coordinates, you may find useful the function `osmnx.distance.great_circle_vec()`.
+* To obtain the distance between 2 coordinates, you may find useful the function `osmnx.distance.great_circle()`.

-(HINT 3) For UCS, Bi-UCS and Astar, you may find Python's `heapq` module useful.
+* For UCS, Bi-UCS and Astar, you may find Python's `heapq` module useful.

-(HINT 4) You might want to organise your queue as `queue = [ (<priority>, <i = insertion order>, <node>, <cost-to-reach>, <parent_node>) ]`
+* You might want to organise your queue as `queue = [ (<priority>, <i = insertion order>, <node>, <cost-to-reach>, <parent_node>) ]`

 In addition, we provide you with a script to allow you to increase and personalise your local test cases on the existing graphs.
 You can choose the `(start_node, goal_node)` tuples of int as query for your search algorithm without worrying they actually exist, as they will be checked and filtered.
 Moreover, a predefined function will generate existing random queries if you set a positive integer in the `n_random_queries` dict.
 Edit `src/pdm4ar/exercises_def/ex03/local_queries.py` in the apposite window: